Object Detection Training

 1. FCOS Target Assignment (Multi-Scale)

-2. Phantom Target Assignment (Single-Scale)
+2. Single-Scale Target Assignment

-6. Training Loops
+6. Building a Training Loop

 7. Evaluation Metrics